sunderedsystems/s5e.sunderedsystems.com/docs/barbarian.md

     - Choose to cancel it (may be done at any time),
     - Run out of Source Dice,
     - Or have not taken damage or made an attack for 1 minute.

+### Natural Born Fighter

+- You gain an extra fighting style.
+It does not count against your talents.

 ## Class Talents and Fighting Styles